Bentley Continental Flying Spur (2005-2012) review

-The Bentley is very exclusive and makes a real style statement.
-The W12 engine is great and the cabin beautifully trimmed - but VW-sourced parts let things down slightly.
+The Flying Spur's W12 engine is great and the cabin beautifully trimmed - but VW-sourced parts let things down slightly.